Arven Pharmaceuticals: Patents

 Arven has filed 571 patent applications before the patent offices since its foundation.
 298 of the patents belong to the inhaler device(Arvohaler) and corresponding formulation technology inventions.
-Arven’s innovator inhaler device, Arvohaler, succeed to obtain patent grants from European Patent Office, USPTO, Japan Patent Office and Chinese State Patent Office.
-Additionally first biotechnology drug patent application in Turkey was filed by Arven Pharmaceuticals.
+Arven's innovator inhaler device, Arvohaler, succeeded to obtaining patent grants from European Patent Office, USPTO, Japan Patent Office and Chinese State Patent Office.
+Additionally, the first biotechnology drug patent application in Turkey was filed by Arven Pharmaceuticals.
 Arven has 23 European granted patents and ranked tenth among all of the Turkish companies in terms of number of registered European patents.